manticoresoftware/manticoresearch/manual/Searching/Sorting_and_ranking.md

 <!-- end -->

 <!-- example sorting 5 -->
 When sorting on an attribute, match weight (score) calculation is disabled by default (no ranker is used).
-You can enable weight calculation by setting the `track_scores` property to true:
+You can enable weight calculation by setting the `track_scores` property to `true`:

 <!-- intro -->